 Hope you enjoyed our stories and now understand the power of naming places in nature.
 Until next time, enjoy your journey into the outdoors.

 Nature connection is not just important but wildly important!
-The last Valley Kids was packed with several stories on nature-based learning with some powerful evidence to share about Richard Louv, the author of Last Child in the Woods, and his work about Nature Deficit Disorder and what is happening locally and internationally.
+A past Valley Kids was packed with several stories on nature-based learning with some powerful evidence to share about Richard Louv, the author of Last Child in the Woods, and his work about Nature Deficit Disorder and what is happening locally and internationally.

 What the Research Shows on Nature Deficit Disorder